OlgaPodolska/Improbable_Beef/README.md

 I created engaging and dynamic charts with Plotly to share the information about bacterias used to product synthetic beef meat.
 Major task in her project: to create a dashboard in which project's volunteers can select their anonymized ID from a dropdown menu in the browser in order to display information about their belly button critters.

+Microbiological startup “Improbable Beef” discovered the bacteria with ability to synthesize proteins that taste like beef.
+This microorganism can supply next best taste of food, and apparently lives in a human belly button.
+The company needs volunteers who will take participation in the discovery: between individuals quantity of bacterial species may vary even in the same location.
+Each person’s identity is anonymous, but the data you can see at this site.

 JavaScript
 Plotly
 D3.js